yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 2.5.0 =

+If you use a caching plugin, you don't need to exempt geo-content pages manually anymore.
+When the API of this plugin is called, then this plugin signals to the caching plugin that this page should not be cached.
+You can disable this behavior on the options page.

 = 2.4.2 =

 You don't need to upgrade to this version, this release is mainly to fix installation behavior.